 The most famous bird brains in San Jose are parents once again and now comes the hard part -- names.

 The contest is open for kids between ages 5-18.
 Submissions can be in the form of an essay, artwork, video or song.
-Kids who wants to toss in their suggestions need to submit them by May 1 via snail mail or email.

-A panel of judges will decide on finalists and the top names will be open for an online vote.
+A panel of judges will meet next week to decide on finalists and the top names will be open for an online vote.
 Winners will not only have their prize of a flying tribute to their idea, but also will receive a commendation from the Mayor at a City Council meeting, a falcon T-shirt and an assembly for their school featuring Glenn Stewart of the UC Santa Cruz Predatory Bird Research Group for their school.

 HOW TO ENTER:

 To submit a falcon name to the mayor"s contest, children must live or attend school in San Jose and be 5 to 18 years old.
 Walk-in applications are due Monday at 5 p.m.
 But e-mailed and postmarked submissions are accepted Monday through midnight.
 To e-mail, send an application form to firstname.lastname@example.org or mail to Falcon Naming c/o Mayor"s Office, 200 E. Santa Clara St., 18th floor, San Jose CA 95113.
 To download an application, go to www.sanjoseca.gov/falcons.